 Premature Death Due to Cardiovascular Disease by Gender

 Premature Death Due to Cardiovascular Disease Definition: Cardiovascular disease is any health problem that includes the heart or blood vessels.
 It is the leading cause of death in the United States.
-This measure estimates the number of Years of Potential Life Lost (YPLL) for persons dying before age 75 due to premature death related to cardiovascular disease per 100,000 population.
+This measure estimated the number of Years of Potential Life Lost (YPLL) for persons dying before age 75 due to premature death related to cardiovascular disease per 100,000 population.

-- Since 2013, males have consistently had substantially higher rates of YPLL due to cardiovascular disease than females.
+- Since 2013, males consistently had substantially higher rates of YPLL due to cardiovascular disease than females.

 - The rate of YPLL increased from 433.8 in 2016 to 526.8 in 2017 for females, but decreased from 1054.3 in 2016 to 1000.0 in 2017 for males.